City of Texarkana, Texas Fire Department

 |Training Field||1101 W. 21st St.||None|

-The Texarkana Fire Department is divided functionally into four divisions: Administration, Operations, Prevention, and Training & Safety.
+The Texarkana Fire Department is divided functionally into three divisions: Administration, Operations, and Building Life Safety Division.
 All uniformed personnel in all divisions are certified through the Texas Commission on Fire Protection as structural fire protection personnel.
-Nearly all personnel are certified through the Texas Department of Health to provide emergency medical care.
+All personnel are certified through the Texas Department of State Health Services to provide emergency medical care.
 Most are certified as Emergency Medical Technicians (EMT), while a few hold other levels of certification, including Emergency Care Attendant, EMT-Intermediate, EMT-Paramedic, and Licensed Paramedic.

-The Administration Division consists of the Fire Chief and two secretaries.
+The Administration Division consists of the Fire Chief/Emergency Management Coordinator and two secretaries.
 This division is responsible for the overall administration of the department.
 Its major objective is to provide the leadership and administrative support to allow other divisions to accomplish their goals.